 All of which must be signed for

-12. Downloading Music on Stationís Computers.
+12. Downloading Music on Station’s Computers.

 The station must abide by the Copyright ACT.
-We have to pay to play music, copy CDís and use ëarchived/production musicí as backing music for sponsorships.
+We have to pay to play music, copy CD’s and use ëarchived/production music as backing music for sponsorships.

-The downloading of music tracks from, for example, the Apple Store, Amazon music, Spotifi or other distribution services on station computers is not available to presenters.
+The downloading of music tracks from, for example, the Apple Store, Amazon music, Spotify or other distribution services on station computers is not available to presenters.
 If presenters wish to acquire tracks via this means then they must make their own alternative arrangements.

 Use of the Internet